RonItelman/trust-loop-protocol/README.md

 ### Measuring Semantic Compatibility Step-by-Step

-To determine if two data elements can be meaningfully joined, we calculate their semantic compatibility using set operations:
+To evaluate if two data elements can be meaningfully joined, we apply Jaccard similarity principles to measure their semantic compatibility:

-1. **Retrieve the semantic representations** of both elements (constant time operation):
+1. **Retrieve the semantic representations** of both elements:
    - S(e1) = (D1, C1, M1, T1)
    - S(e2) = (D2, C2, M2, T2)